Fho06/SaseHacks/dev resources/project-documentation.md

 ## 1. Project Summary

-FinVoice AI is a finance-document intelligence app with authenticated upload, retrieval-augmented Q and A, AI summaries, optional voice playback, presentation generation, and a newly added portfolio analysis workflow for public equities.
+FinVoice AI is a finance-document intelligence app with authenticated upload, retrieval-augmented Q and A, AI summaries, optional voice playback, presentation generation, and a newly added stock analysis workflow for public equities.

 The current repository is split into:
 - A Vite + React + TypeScript frontend in `src`